pmknutsen/gnome-shell-sia/README.md

 **"The extension does not run"**

-The extension may not be compatible with your version of GNOME.
-Please file an issue with details of your distribution and GNOME version and support may be added at a later time.
+The extension may not be compatible with your version of GNOME or Cinnamon.
+Please file an issue with details of your distribution and desktop versions.

 **"Where are old versions of my files?"**